JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/chrome_debugging/index.md

 ---
 type: 'tutorialstep'
 date: 2017-07-07
-title: 'Debugging TSX With Chrome'
+title: Debugging TSX With Chrome
 technologies: ['react']
 topics: []
 author: 'pauleveritt'
-subtitle: 'Sometimes you need to debug in the browser, such as for JSX rendering and events.
-Use the IDE to remote control Chrome during debugging.'
+subtitle: Sometimes you need to debug in the browser.
+Use the IDE to remote control Chrome during debugging.
 thumbnail: './thumbnail.png'
 longVideo:
   poster: './poster_long.png'